 Can you outgrow an egg intolerance?

-Yes, it is possible to no longer react to egg by cutting them out for a period of weeks before reintroducing them back into your diet.
+Yes, it is possible to no longer react to eating eggs by cutting them out for a period of weeks before reintroducing them back into your diet.
+This is known as a food elimination diet.

 When eliminating eggs, it is important that they are replaced with nutritious alternatives to ensure that your diet remains balanced.